Pluricanonical Geometry of Varieties Isogenous to a Product and Abelian Covers: Introduction

-Second, we want to use Pardini's theory of abelian covers to get a decomposition of the $m$-canonical system \( H^0(X, K_X^{\otimes m}) \) in a way that allows us to study geometric features, such as base points, rather than just the character of the Galois action.
+Our main focus is to investigate the birationality of their associated canonical and pluricanonical maps.
+When attempting to extend to VIPs and their pluricanonical maps the above-mentioned strategy, significant challenges arise.
+Recall that the Chevalley-Weil formula \cites{CheWeil34,Weil35} (see also \cite{EL80}, \cite{K04}, \cite{K05}, \cite{LL25a}, \cite{LL25b} for various generalizations) allows one to determine the characters of the canonical and pluricanonical representations of a Riemann surface \( C \) endowed with an action of a finite group \( G \).
+While this information is useful for the study of the \( m \)-canonical linear system \( H^0(X, K_X^{\otimes m}) \), it is by itself insufficient to extract finer geometric properties, such as the presence of base points.
+To overcome this limitation in the case where $G$ is abelian, we use Pardini's theory of abelian covers to obtain a complete and detailed decomposition of the pluricanonical systems, rather than just the character of the Galois action.
 Such decompositions have been studied explicitly in the literature for \( m = 1 \) by Pardini \cite{Par91} and Liedtke \cite{Lie03}, and for \( m = 2 \) by Bauer–Pignatelli \cite{BP21}.
-Since we could not find a reference in the literature for $m\geq 3$, we provide a general version of such a decomposition formula for finite abelian covers and arbitrary \( m \).
+Since we could not find a reference in the literature for $m\geq 3$, we provide a general version of such a decomposition formula for finite abelian covers and arbitrary \( m \), which we believe to be of independent interest.
 This is the content of the following theorem.\footnote{ In a private communication, Roberto Pignatelli informed us that a similar version of Theorem \ref{thm-decomp} was presented by him in a talk at the University of Bayreuth in 2022.
 We point out that our proof is different and explicitly provides the correction terms $t_{(H,\psi)}^{r(m,H,\psi, \chi)}$.
 This explicit description is important for some of our computations, for instance to study the base loci of the pluricanonical systems. }

 \begin{letterthm}[Theorem \ref{prop-push-decomp}] Let $\pi \colon X \to Y$ be a finite abelian cover where $X$ is normal and $Y$ is smooth with Galois group $G$.
 Let $m$ be a non negative integer, $\chi\in \Irr(G)$ a character, $H\leq G$ a cyclic subgroup and $\psi$ a generator of $\Irr(H)$.
 Denote by $D_{(H, \psi)}$ the sum of all components of the branch divisor of $\pi$ with stabilizer group $H$ and character $\psi$.
 Then there exists a unique integer $0\leq k(H,\psi, \chi)\leq \vert H \vert -1$ such that $\chi_{\vert H}=\psi^{k(H,\psi, \chi)}$.
 Moreover, define